UKHO/file-share-dotnet-client/CONTRIBUTING.md

 ## Change

 If you would like to make changes (bug fixes, additional features and feature enhancements) the best approach is to open an issue with the details/ideas so we can discuss the changes before a pull request is made.
 If no issue is made before a pull request we will still consider it, however there is chance the your effort is wasted if we don't accept your pull request in.

+## Versioning and breaking changes

+The File Share dotnet client major version numbers are defined in azure-pipelines.yml

+  - name: UKHOAssemblyVersionPrefix
+    value: "1.0."

+For version 1.0 and beyond we are going to use Semantic Versioning so please only bump the major version on breaking changes.

+Moreover breaking changes should be avoided if possible.
+Only introduce breaking changes after careful consideration.